A screenwriter is frustrated at the Cannes Film Festival – until he stops caring about it. 3,283 words. Illustrations by John Donald Carlucci.

 Bender said, “What are you?”

-Bender saw Gary Norman enter.
-He was alone.
-At the sight of Bender and the two gorgeous women, he waved and started towards them.
+Bender saw Gary Norman.
+He was alone and at the sight of Bender and the two gorgeous women, he waved and started towards them.
 Bender smiled, waved back and gave him the finger.

 “I’m sorry, you were saying.”

 “Sure.
 It’s a real tragedy that it got held up in customs.
-It should be here any day.”
+Should be here any day.”

 “How did you pull this off?”